ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 Last April, the [Software Sustainability Institute](https://www.software.ac.uk/) announced a call for proposals for the first round of the [Research Software Maintenance Fund](https://www.software.ac.uk/programmes/research-software-maintenance-fund).
 This fund aims to support the maintenance and sustainability of research software that is already in use by the community (that's us!).
 The Palaeoverse team put together a proposal for a Large Grant to cover these two strategic priorities.
-Then, in December, we found out that our proposal, 'Converting Users to Contributors: Enabling Sustainable Maintenance and Development of Palaeoverse', was chosen as one of four Large Awards to be funded!
+Then, in December, we found out that our proposal, 'Converting Users to Contributors: Enabling Sustainable Maintenance and Development of Palaeoverse', was chosen as one of four Large Awards[^6] to be funded!
 The funding, totaling ~£480,000 (~650,000 USD) over two years, will go towards:

 1. A dedicated, full-time Research Software Engineer who will audit and refactor the entire Palaeoverse toolkit, with a focus on improving standardization, accessibility, and reducing future maintenance needs.